Skip to navigation Skip to content

 Sulis hospital bath banner

-Many NHS patients are surprised to hear that they can be seen and treated at a private hospital.
+Many NHS patients are surprised to learn that they can be seen and treated at a private hospital.

-We are part of the Royal United Hospitals Bath NHS Foundation Trust offering elective treatment services.
+We’re part of the Royal United Hospitals Bath NHS Foundation Trust, offering elective treatment services.
 Through this unique partnership, we can provide patients with the highest level of care and benefit the whole community.
-Our experienced clinical team will treat you quickly to get you feeling better sooner.
-The majority of consultant surgeons at Sulis Hospital have substantive contracts at the Royal United Hospital Bath, ensuring continuity of care for our patients.

 Here at Sulis Hospital, we've established a Surgical Hub for some operations and procedures.
 Getting it Right First Time (GIRFT) teamed up with the Patients Association to understand what works best for patients referred to a surgical hub or transferred from a trust to a surgical hub for their operation.